microsoft/pai/pai-management/doc/cluster-bootup.md

 The 4 configuration files will be stored into the `/path/to/cluster-configuration/dir` folder.
 Note that most of the fields in the 4 configuration fields are automatically generated using default values.
 See [Appendix](#appendix) for an incomplete list of these default values.

-The `quick-start.yaml` file consits of the following sections:
+The `quick-start.yaml` file consists of the following sections:

 - `machines` - The list of all machines.
 The first machine will be configured as the master, and all other machines will be configured as workers.
 - `ssh-username` and `ssh-password`: Log-in info of all machines.